Browse Exhibits (253 total)

 File3Perry1971.jpg

 Gay activist Perry Brass tells of his work with the Gay Liberation Front in New York City in the late 1960s and early 1970s, including his story of coming out of the closet publicly through the GLF's newspaper Come Out!.
-Published originally on OutHistory in 2009.
+Published originally by OutHistory in 2009.